swarupkumar2/sad2018-group_4_srh_sports_club_management/README.md

 The Authors of the Project:

-Karan Vichare
+Karan Vichare,
-Eldon Kuzhyelil
+Eldon Kuzhyelil,
-Swarup Kumar
+Swarup Kumar,
-Omar Syed
+Omar Syed,
 Sandesh Athreya